-Kissed with fragrant cinnamon and brown sugar, these apples are a sublime brunch side.
+Kissed with fragrant cinnamon and brown sugar, these are sublime on waffles, pancakes or crêpes.

 4 tablespoons unsalted butter

 2 pears, peeled, cored and sliced

 2 tablespoons light brown sugar

 1. In a large skillet, melt the butter.
 Add the fruit slices and cook over moderate heat, stirring occasionally, until lightly browned in spots, about 5 minutes.

 2. Stir in the sugar and cinnamon, reduce the heat to low and cook, stirring occasionally, until the fruit is softened and lightly caramelized, about 10 minutes longer.
 Serve warm or at room temperature.

 Incredibly sweet and juicy, these roasted beauties are wonderful atop crostini.